 Kerry Bernstein joined DARPA in September 2012 as a program manager in the Microsystems Technology Office.
-His interests are in the areas of hardware assurance and hardware-based cybersecurity capabilities, anti-counterfeit, anti-tamper and supply chain risk management.
-His interests also include new technologies for improving Combat ID (CID), Identify-Friend-or-Foe (IFF) and Tag-Track-Locate (TTL).
+His interests are in the areas of hardware assurance, hardware-based cybersecurity capabilities, and supply chain risk management, including anti-counterfeit and anti-tampering issues.
+His interests also include emerging post-CMOS device technologies for supporting future defense computing workloads.

 Mr. Bernstein has co-authored four textbooks, holds 155 patents and is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).

-Mr. Bernstein received his Bachelor of Science in Electrical Engineering from Washington University in St. Louis.
+Mr. Bernstein received his Bachelor of Science degree in Electrical Engineering from Washington University in St. Louis.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute